ElliotKillick/windows-vs-linux-loader-architecture/README.md

             }
         }

-        // Test if not SynchronizeOnWorkCompletion OR LdrpRetryQueue is empty
+        // Test if not isRecursiveLoad OR LdrpRetryQueue is empty
         //
         // WinDbg disassembly (IDA disassembly with "cs:" and decompilation is poor here):
         // lea     rbx, [ntdll!LdrpRetryQueue (7ffb5bebc3a0)]
         // cmp     qword ptr [ntdll!LdrpRetryQueue (7ffb5bebc3a0)], rbx
         // je      ntdll!LdrpDrainWorkQueue+0xb1 (7ffb5bdaea85)
         // https://stackoverflow.com/a/68702967
-        if ( !SynchronizeOnWorkCompletion || &LdrpRetryQueue == LdrpRetryQueue.Flink )
+        if ( !isRecursiveLoad || &LdrpRetryQueue == LdrpRetryQueue.Flink )
             break;

         RtlEnterCriticalSection(&LdrpWorkQueueLock);